 That’s fine, but it only further takes the steam out of Intelligent Design theory, which presents itself as a more rational, scientifically plausible explanation for the existence of the universe and life than what most scientists currently accept.
 That is, it’s harder to accept an infinitely complex and perfect sentient creator coming into being without a designer than it is to accept a far less complex and less perfect finite universe coming into being without a designer.

 I propose an alternative perspective: That the complexities of the universe are beyond human understanding says more about the simplicity of the current state of the human mind than it does about the nature of the universe.
 I have a hard time believing that a species that has not yet even figured out how to live peacefully and nondestructively has evolved anywhere near the point of being able to make accurate declarations about what qualifies as impossibly complex.

-I’ll close by saying that my favorite argument for the existence of God is the simplest: “I look at the world and, inexplicably, I feel His presence.”
+My favorite argument for the existence of God is the simplest: “I look at the world and, inexplicably, I feel His presence.”
 It seems to me that to acknowledge the possibility for science to threaten such a feeling is to point to the possibility that the feeling is dependent upon special conditions in which there exists the idea that God exists.
-If God exists, the effects of God’s presence should exist regardless of explicit philosophical or implicit scientific metaphysical claims to the contrary.
+If God exists, the effects of God’s presence should obtain regardless of explicit philosophical or implicit scientific claims to the contrary.